ibireme/yyjson/doc/API.md

 ```

 ## Write JSON to file pointer
-The `fp` is output file pointer, The data will be written to the current position of the file.<br/>
+The `fp` is the output file pointer.
+The data will be written to the current position of the file.<br/>
+If `fp` is NULL or invalid, returns false.<br/>
-The `doc/val` is JSON document or root value, if you pass NULL, you will get an error.<br/>
+The `doc/val` is the JSON document or root value.
+If it is NULL, returns false.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see `writer flag` for details.<br/>
 The `alc` is memory allocator, pass NULL if you don't need it, see `memory allocator` for details.<br/>
 The `err` is a pointer to receive error message, pass NULL if you don't need it.<br/>
-This function returns true on success, or false if error occurs.<br/>
+This function returns true on success, or false if an error occurs.<br/>

 ```c
 // doc -> file